huggingface/blog/graphml-classification.md

 ## Ending note
-Now that you know how to use `transformers` to train a graph classification model, we hope you will try to share your favorite graph transformer checkpoints, models and datasets on the hub for the rest of the community to use!
+Now that you know how to use `transformers` to train a graph classification model, we hope you will try to share your favorite graph transformer checkpoints, models, and datasets on the Hub for the rest of the community to use!